 Fast food restaurant chain Jimmy John’s has agreed to stop using non-compete agreements for low-wage workers.
-The company had recently drawn notoriety for its use of restrictive covenants for sandwich makers, some of whom earn only minimum wage, and became the poster child for critics claiming non-compete overreach.
+The company has recently drawn notoriety for its use of restrictive covenants for sandwich makers, some of whom only earn minimum wage, and became the poster child for critics claiming non-compete overreach.
 Attorneys General from at least two states, Illinois and New York, challenged the practice.

 The covenants restricted workers from accepting a job from any company that generated at least 10% revenue from the sale of sandwiches, and that was located within two miles of any Jimmy John’s location in the US.
 Jimmy Johns has over 2,000 locations nationwide.

-According to the New York settlement, Jimmy John’s said it stopped providing franchisees with the sample agreements in late 2014.
+According to the New York settlement, Jimmy John’s claimed it stopped providing franchisees with the sample agreements in late 2014.
 But Schneiderman’s office claimed franchisees were still using the non-compete agreements.

 About the Author:

 Minnesota non-compete attorney Craig W. Trepanier litigates non-compete disputes and advises clients on enforceability and drafting of non-compete agreements.
 Craig can be reached at at 612.455.0502 or email@example.com.
 Trepanier MacGillis Battina P.A. is a Minnesota non-compete law firm located in Minneapolis, Minnesota.